danielhoherd/stranger_things_lights/README.md

 ## TODO

+- Support spaces and phrases and longer input.
 - Improve this experience of mapping the letters to numbers.
 Try to make it so the server doesn't have to restart, because that takes a long time and requires juggling terminals.
 - Figure out why non-alpha characters are not working.
 - Find a way to synchronize prefs across both components.
 EG: `char_limit` has to be edited in both places, and if we could reduce that to one place that would be better.
+- Make a more aesthetically pleasing color picker: don't select the same color twice in a row, don't select multiple white-ish colors in a row, etc..
+- Have a daydream feature where when no input has happened for a period of time, the lights do slow animations.
+- Make a version of this that runs on an esp8266, or perhaps put just the worker on the esp8266 with a generic ws2811 web api.